Stuck in a property chain?

 Depending how far along you are with your house sale transaction, a chain break could be financially devastating.
 You could potentially lose money that you have already paid out for mortgage fees, solicitors and surveys; all of which could run into the thousands of pounds!
 Worst case scenario, if a chain breaks after contracts have been exchanged but before completion; this can result in entire deposits being lost, which can be life destroying!

-Can you sell a house no property chain?
+Can you sell a house without entering into a property chain?

 In short, yes!
 It is possible to sell a house without getting stuck in a property chain.
 To achieve a chain free house sale, your best bet would to either sell your house at auction or sell to a genuine cash home buyer